 See Awards and Scholarships on p.
-173 in the Information for All Programs section.
+183 in the Information for All Programs section.

 Applicants whose first language is not English, regardless of citizenship or country of origin, must meet the English Language Proficiency (ELP) Requirement.
-Evidence of English Language Proficiency must be provided before admission will be offered.
+Evidence of ELP must be provided before admission will be offered.
 In all cases, the decision of the School of Graduate Studies shall be final.

-Acceptable evidence of English Language Proficiency for graduate studies may be any one of:
+Acceptable evidence of ELP for graduate studies may be any

 - Successful completion of a baccalaureate or master's degree at a recognized institution where the language of instruction is English and the student's work is in English (Note: The School of Graduate Studies reserves the right to determine whether a particular institution is recognized as an institution in which the language of instruction is English). - Successful completion of the Advanced Level, English for Academic Purposes (EAP) program at the University of Lethbridge (see International Students on p.
-171 in the Information for All Programs section). - 3.
+175 in the Information for All Programs section of the University of Lethbridge 2012/2013 Graduate Studies Calendar). - 3.
 Most recent official TOEFL (Test of English as a Foreign Language) score (UofL institutional code is 0855), taken within the last two years; any of the following: - a paper-based TOEFL of at least 580 and a TWE (Test of Written English) score of 5.0; - b. a computer-based iBT TOEFL of at least 93.

-Most recent Academic IELTS (International English Language Testing System) score of at least 6.5 with no band less than 5.5, taken within the last two years.
+4. Most recent Academic IELTS (International English Language Testing System) score of at least 6.5 with no band less than 5.5, taken within the last two years.

-Most recent official CAEL (Canadian Academic English Language) Assessment score of 70 or higher, taken within the last two years.
+- Most recent official Academic PTE (Pearson Test of English) score, taken within the last two years, with an overall score of at least 63. - Most recent official CAEL (Canadian Academic English Language) Assessment score of 70 or higher, taken within the last two years.